thewjones/mattjones/content/post/2011-12-01-bicycle-lighting.markdown

 wordpress_id: 4563
 ---

 A few months ago I took a front wheel to a local bike shop to get a replacement spoke fitted.
-I handed it over to the sales assistant and the first thing he did was look at the hub and turn the spindle. _"That hub's absolutely buggered mate"_ he quickly concluded, referring to the apparent stiffness as it turned.
+I handed it over to the sales assistant and the first thing he did was look at the hub and turn the spindle. _"That hub's a goner mate"_ he quickly concluded, referring to the apparent stiffness as it turned.
 He didn't recognise that the hub was a dynamo, and the friction is there to generate electrical power as the wheel turns.